peter-mount/java/README.md

+# Deprecated

+This project is now deprecated - please use the official openjdk docker images

+## Original description

 Based on jeanblanchard/java these images contain essential additons not found in the normal JDK/JRE's.

 At the current moment in time this consists of the LetsEncrypt CA Certs in the trust store, necessary for ourselves as we use LetsEncrypt ourselves and the standard JDK/JRE's don't support them yet.